masaun/proof-of-SDGs-audit-with-NFT/README.md

 <br>

 ## 【Test】
-- Run all of tests
+- Run all of tests.
+(NOTE: At the moment, only `./test/SAIReportRegistry.test.ts` is executed)
 ```
 npm run test
 ```